-If it's antiques you're after, there's a town nearby that is a treasure hunter's dream, writes Joanna Mathers.
+If it's antiques you're after, this Waikato town's a treasure hunter's dream, writes Joanna Mathers.

 Two grinning kids stand beneath an oversized L&P bottle.
 Their dad crouches in front of them, takes aim with the camera, and clicks.
 It's a classic Paeroa moment; images such as this grace the pages of photo albums throughout Aotearoa, commemorations of our enduring love for this iconic Kiwi drink.

 Paeroa is so closely associated with that bottle that its other attractions are often overlooked.
 Most of us will have buzzed through the town on our way north or south at some stage; maybe stopping for a $2 ginger slice at a local cafe, or placating hungry kids with food from the drive-through.

 But this town is much more than a big bottle and rest stops — it's also billed itself as the Antique Town of New Zealand.

 My mum and I are visiting on an unseasonably warm day just after Easter.
 We both love antiques and have always wanted to browse Paeroa's shops, so decided to make a journey down the line.